YiyangBian/Yiyang-Homepage/content/authors/admin/_index.md

 ## About Me

 I am a Ph.D. student in Computer Science at the University of California, Riverside, where I am currently working in the Center of Geospatial Sciences.
-I am delighted to work with [Professor Amr Magdy](https://www.cs.ucr.edu/~amr/), mainly engaged in spatial data science, data management, query optimization, and machine learning.
+I am delighted to work with [Prof. Amr Magdy](https://www.cs.ucr.edu/~amr/), mainly engaged in spatial data science, data management, query optimization, and machine learning.

-During my master's study, I was very fortunate to participate in research work in the database laboratory led by [Professor Yinghui Wu](https://yinghwu.github.io/).
+During my master's study, I was very fortunate to participate in research work in the database laboratory led by [Prof. Yinghui Wu](https://yinghwu.github.io/).

 Pleas click the button down below to get my latest Curriculum Vitae!